 What to Expect

 Your employer is changing from the Department of Social and Health Services (DSHS) to Consumer Direct Care Network Washington (CDWA).
-If you are a caregiver who has been notified by DSHS or CDWA that you are transitioning, starting September 1 you will need to log in to CDWA’s DirectMyCare web portal and complete all your hiring tasks to ensure that your transition goes smoothly.
+If you are a caregiver who has been notified by DSHS or CDWA that you are transitioning, you will need to log in to CDWA’s DirectMyCare web portal and complete all your hiring tasks to ensure that your transition goes smoothly.